The Best Places to Go Apple Picking in the U.S. (And Where to Stay)

 RELATED: 8 Easy Weekend Getaways from NYC

 If you thought Colorado was all about skiing and hiking, think again.
 In the fall, you can enjoy the crisp mountain air and go apple picking at orchards like the intimate Ya Ya Farm & Orchard, a popular wedding venue that's home to over a thousand apple, pear, and cherry trees and requires reservations for its "U-Pick It" sessions (due to their limited quantities).
-Boulder is technically the closest city to Longmont (in which case, we'd stay at Basecamp), but you might want to go the extra mile to stay at the new Ramble Hotel in Denver, which opened this spring and is attracting a lot buzz for being the first outpost of cocktail emporium Death & Company outside New York.
+Boulder is technically the closest city to Longmont (in which case, we'd stay at Basecamp), but you might want to go the extra mile to stay at the Ramble Hotel in Denver, which houses the first outpost of cocktail emporium Death & Company outside New York.

 Portland restaurants are obsessed about sourcing ingredients locally, so you can bet they support Oregon’s farms.
 Just 60 miles east of the city, Hood River Valley is known for its excellent orchards including the Hood River County Fruit Loop and the family-run Kiyokawa Family Orchards, which is beloved for its many apple varieties (including Mountain Fuji and Mutsu), Asian pears, and gorgeous views of snow-capped Mount Hood.
 Book a room at the Sentinel, a charming boutique hotel in Portland with a Pacific Northwest-inspired design (think plaid blankets and owl motifs in guest rooms), before making the day trip.
 During the two-and-a-half-hour drive out, it's worth stopping at Multnomah Falls, one of America's most beautiful waterfalls.

 Autumn is one of the most magical seasons in western Massachusetts, especially in the Pioneer Valley and the scenic Berkshire Mountains, where you’ll find the highest peaks in the state.
 Students from the Pioneer Valley’s five colleges flock to the low-key town of Shelburne Falls, where you can go apple picking at Apex Orchards and hang out at the Montague Bookmill—an atmospheric bookstore built inside a 1847 mill on the banks of a river.
-This fall, the coolest new place to stay is TOURISTS, a renovated motor lodge turned boutique hotel that's drawing creative types.
+The coolest place to stay is TOURISTS, a renovated motor lodge turned boutique hotel that draws creative types.

 Washington D.C.
 Area

 When Washingtonians want to escape their city, they head to Virginia or Maryland for more rural pursuits.
 A favorite place to go apple and pumpkin picking is Butler’s Orchard in Maryland, where you can pick your own produce or shop at the farm market for fresh seasonal jams, pies, and local honey.
-After stocking up on all your fall essentials, it's worth heading back to town and staying at the hip new LINE Hotel DC, which opened last year in a repurposed church.
+After stocking up on all your fall essentials, it's worth heading back to town and staying at the hip LINE Hotel DC, which occupies a repurposed church.

 - Where to See America’s Best Fall Foliage Outside New England